Un Futuro Mejor Unit Test

 • assertNull()

-• Mocking Frameworks: These frameworks facilitate the creation of mock objects to replace dependencies during testing, ensuring isolation.
+• Mocking Frameworks: These frameworks enable the creation of mock objects to replace dependencies during testing, ensuring isolation.
 Popular choices include:

 • Mockito (Java): A powerful mocking framework for Java.